manoharahk/TizenRT/apps/builtin/README.md

 # builtin

 The **builtin** supports registering commands in TASH through Makefile without calling any TASH public API.
-This helps in porting the application directly to TinyAra without changing application's code.
+This helps in porting the application directly to TizenRT without changing application's code.
 It is needed only when TASH is enabled.

 ## How to use